21amichalek/finalproject/README.md

 ![Hardware Schematic](https://lh3.googleusercontent.com/kEasagN08I37e5mX_3HTPFbunfxhqe9EgBodsjEhgqVYuyBt04OjoYGvARiIrNsAxBQx2bYkxcrl-uSowxyZJbQ8Qk8oaPN85uCqph3TpQ)
 *The LEDs in the schematic are facing the wrong direction*

-*The passive buzzer is connected to the PE_14 pin*

 Each component shown in the schematic is listed below, along with their corresponding pin connections to the NUCLEO board:
 #### - 4x4 Matrix Keypad
   - R1 --> PB_3